 I had a few flings… some more serious than others… I recall two marriage proposals from two different guys in six months… but who’s counting?
 But the best “relationships” I had were with my three best pals.
 Three guys… none of whom I had any romantic interaction with.
-They were respectful, funny and smart as HELL!
-Gracie, Butts and McQueen… they were my boys!
-They treated me like one of the guys… and never once tried to get into my pants.
+They were respectful, funny, smart and never once tried to get into my pants.
 I was my best self when I was with these guys.
 I just didn’t realize it at the time.

 One day, while we were all in class, I found myself in a theological debate with a classmate.
 We were having the “theory of evolution vs. creationism” argument and I wasn’t fairing well… my opponent was a Minister.
 And me, just a Philosophy minor with no real knowledge or understanding of faith.

-About a week later, McQueen handed me a book.
+About a week later, I was handed a book.
 It was a bible; a New International Bible (NIV)…not that I had ever bothered to read the OLD one.
-You see, Gracie, Butts and McQueen were all southern boys and they had faith.
-We didn’t talk about it much.
-McQueen told me that if I ever found myself lost, I should just open up the book and read from a Psalm.
-“You don’t have to look at is as God or Jesus”, he said, “Just think of it as spiritual guidance”.
+The book donor told me that if I ever found myself lost, I should just open up the book and read from a Psalm.
 It sounded harmless enough.

-I learned a lot from those three during our short time at school at Fort Sam Houston, Tx.
-They taught me about faith and respect.
-They taught me about self-worth and forgiveness.
-They also taught me about friendship.
-But I didn’t learn those lessons fully until years later.
+I learned a lot during that short time at Fort Sam Houston, Tx.
+I learned about faith and respect.
+I learned about self-worth and forgiveness.
+I also learned about friendship.
+But I didn’t fully appreciate those lessons until years later.

-The first time I found myself praying with McQueen’s bible, I realized I had sunk further from myself than I ever wanted to be.
-Butts told me one time that in order to find faith you have to lose yourself first.
+The first time I found myself praying with that bible, I realized I had sunk further from myself than I ever wanted to be.
+Sometimes, in order to find faith, you have to lose yourself first.
 Oh, I lost myself alright… and I was desperately clawing my way back to reality.

 I met Mark when I arrived at my first duty station in Fort Belvoir, Virginia.
 He was married and I was just getting over an on-again/off-again, but more OFF than on, relationship.
 Mark fawned over me to the point that it made me almost uncomfortable.

 Despite my rejection, Mark persisted.
-He and I had 24-hour duty together one night and he serenaded me with his guitar.
+One night, he serenaded me with his guitar.
 Fuck guys and their friggen guitars!
 Damnit it he was good!
 He said everything, EVERYTHING I wanted to hear.
 He was unhappy in his marriage, scorned, jaded and desperately looking for the love of his life.
 He absolutely believed that I was THAT person.
 He even made me believe it… for a little while.

 It was a whirlwind romance…three months into our new relationship and I was pregnant.
 And NOT by accident!
 This man told me he wanted me to have his children.
 He even threw away my birth control pills and pledged his love for me for eternity.
 Cue the cheesy violins and love songs… I was in deep!

 It wasn’t until a few months into my pregnancy that I started to notice things changing between us.
 He would blame it on my hormones or simply just on my being “too sensitive”.
-I called upon my best pledge mates from college, Deb and Heather, for their opinions on the matter.
-“Get out NOW!”, they pleaded with me.
-You see, they knew then what I didn’t know… he was already showing signs of a cycle of abuse that I was completely blind to.
+I recall the advice of some friends when I asked for their opinions on the matter.
+“Get out NOW!”, they pleaded.
+They knew then what I didn’t know… he was already showing signs of a cycle of abuse that I was completely blind to.

 Is it Me?